-than FDI flows.
-These flows to developing countries amounted to US\$58 billion in 2000, about a quarter of the level of their FDI inflows. $^4$
+sixfold from US\$0.7 trillion to US\$4.1 trillion between 1985 and 1995.
+Over the same period other cross-border financial flows also increased rapidly, but they were more volatile than FDI flows.
+These flows to developing countries amounted to US\$58 billion in 2000, about a quarter of the level of their FDI inflows.

 - 3. It is important to note, however, that most of these flows continue to be between the advanced countries.
 In the case of FDI, 79 per cent of the annual flows in 2000 were among these countries, a proportion that has increased significantly from the average level of 68 per cent during the period 1989-94.
-Nonetheless, the flows to developing countries have increased substantially in absolute terms (from US\$60 billion in 1989-94 to US\$240 billion in 2000).
-These flows also represent a significant source of total investment in these countries FDI flows were equivalent to 13.8 per cent of Gross Fixed Capital formation in 2000. - 4.
+Nonetheless, the flows to developing countries increased substantially in absolute terms (from US\$60 billion in 1989-94 to US\$240 billion in 2000 before falling to US\$205 billion in 2001 due to the global economic slowdown).
+These flows also represent a significant source of total investment in these countries FDI flows were equivalent to 13.8 per cent of gross fixed capital formation in both 2000 and 2001. - 4.
 The distribution of these flows among developing countries also continues to be highly concentrated.
-The top ten developing country recipients of FDI accounted for 77 per cent of annual flows in 2000, a degree of concentration that has not changed since 1985.
+The top ten developing country recipients of FDI accounted for 75 per cent of annual flows in 2001, a degree of concentration that has not changed since 1985.
 In contrast, the least developed countries receive a negligible share.
 The picture is broadly the same in the case of other cross-border investment flows.
 A few emerging market economies dominate the scene.
-For example in the year 2000, emerging market economies in Asia accounted for 77 per cent of all net portfolio investment flows to emerging markets. - 5.
+For example in the year 2000, emerging market economies in Asia accounted for 77 per cent of all net portfolio investment flows to emerging markets.
+In view of this, domestic resource mobilization remains the critical means for raising growth rates in developing countries.
+This would be especially so if one accepts the argument that there are substantial amounts of "dead capital" that could be tapped through conferring and enforcing property rights in the informal economy. - 5.
 It is also important to note the changing context within which these flows are occurring.
-A basic point is that the technological revolution has been a main driver of these changes.
-In the case of FDI, the information technology revolution provided the enabling conditions for the growth of global production systems based on multi-country locations for different stages of production of a particular product.
-The new technology allowed greater and cheaper access to information on both input and output markets, reduced transaction costs and made management of a dispersed production network feasible.
-This growth of a global production system, generating cross-border shipments of inputs and components, has been reflected in the increasing share of intrafirm trade in total world trade.
-As a consequence, the link between investment and trade patterns is now significantly stronger.
-Another important effect of the technological revolution on FDI is that it has changed the characteristics of the typical multinational enterprise.
-Increasingly, it is intensive in the use of knowledge capital and is an exporter of managerial, engineering, and financial services.
-Reputations and trademarks are an important source of its competitive advantage, as is its growing role in research and development, and product and process innovation.
+A basic point is that the technological revolution has been a major driver of these changes in investment flows.
+In the case of FDI, the information technology revolution provided the enabling conditions for the growth of global production systems based on multicountry locations for different stages of production of a particular product.
+The new technology allowed greater and cheaper access to information on both input and output markets, reduced transaction costs and made management of a dispersed production